-In real operations, if a crude of high aromaticity is processed in a configuration without a hydrocracking process unit and milder operating conditions (i.e., lower pressure and temperature), the aromatics do not get destroyed and they end up in the diesel (Karpe, 2011).
+It should be noted that, as PRELIM does not distinguish between the structural compositions of the crude fractions (hydrogen content is an aggregated representation of the hydrocarbon molecules in the crude fraction), it is not feasible in the current version of PRELIM to track the quality of the final products to ensure they meet fuel specifications such as aromaticity.
+In real operations, if a crude with high aromaticity is processed in a configuration with milder operating conditions (i.e., lower pressure and temperature) rather than a hydrocracking process unit, the aromatics will remain unaffected and end up in diesel (Karpe, 2011).
 However, in hydrotreating process units, aromatics saturation is facilitated by operating variables such as hydrogen purity of recycled gas, pressure in products separator, type of catalyst, and ratio of volume feed to volume catalyst.
-All of these variables are related to the hydrogen partial pressure in the reactor.
+These variables are related to the hydrogen partial pressure in the reactor.
 These variables are defined prior to the process unit operation by economic analysis and process unit design (Jones et al., 2006).
 PRELIM does not model these parameters and assumes that the hydrotreating units operate under the appropriate operating conditions to comply with the fuel specifications and that the hydrogen content of the final product represents the structural composition expected.